Newtoniano20/Coeteria/README.md

 # Python GUI for Rocket Simulations
- made a GUI for rocket simulations for a school project.
+ I made a GUI for rocket simulations for a school project.
  It's only a basic GUI which given some inputs, predicts what a rocket might do in those circumstances.
  It's coded in python as it is my main Programming Language and uses tkinter for the GUI.